fschuetz04/simcpp20/README.md

 examples/clocks
 ```

-The CMake configuration has been tested with GCC and MSVC.
+The CMake configuration has been tested with GCC (version 10 or later), Clang (version 14 or later) and MSVC.
-When using a GCC compiler, it must be of version 10 or later.
 If such a version is available under a different name (for example `g++-10`), you can try `CXX=g++-10 cmake ..` instead of just `cmake ..` to set the C++ compiler command.
 When using an MSVC compiler, it must be of version 19.28 or later (Visual Studio 2019 version 16.8 or later).
-Clang probably does not work, since its coroutine implementation is contained in the `std::experimental` namespace.
 Contributions to improve compiler support are welcome!

 If you want to use SimCpp20 in your project, the easiest option is to use CMake with FetchContent.